 How to Check Password Security on Your PDF File

 Before going further let us show you how to check whether your PDF file is protected or not.
-When you open a PDF document that has a password in the Adobe Reader, you’ll notice following things which indicate that the PDF file is secure:
+When you open a PDF document that has a password in Adobe Reader, you’ll notice the following things that indicate that the PDF file is secure:

 - A) The title bar of the document will display “SECURED”